frontenddogma/web-development-glossary/manuscript/f.md

 Feature testing
 : → Feature detection

+Federation
+: A group of computing or network providers agreeing upon standards of operation in a collective fashion.
+The term may be used when describing the interoperation of distinct, formally disconnected, telecommunications networks that may have different internal structures; “federation” may also be referred to when groups attempt to delegate collective authority of development, in order to prevent fragmentation.&nbsp;[†](#w-federation)

 Feed
 : A data format used for providing users with frequently updated content.
 Content distributors syndicate a web feed, thereby allowing users to subscribe to a channel by adding the feed resource address to a news aggregator client (also called a feed reader or a news reader).
 Users typically subscribe to a feed by manually entering the URL of a feed, clicking a link in a web browser, or by dragging the link from the web browser to the aggregator.
 The kinds of content delivered by a web feed are usually HTML (web page content) or links to web pages and digital media.
 Common feed formats are RSS, Atom, and JSON Feed.&nbsp;[†](#w-feed)